Bates secures $400,000 Asian studies grant

 The Freeman grant is the second significant gift secured for the Asian studies program at Bates.
 The college recently won a highly competitive grant from the Henry Luce Foundation to establish the Luce Junior Professor of Asian Studies.

-Tags: Freeman Foundation, Jill N. Reich, study abroad.
+Tags: Asian Studies Freeman Foundation Jill N. Reich study abroad